meta data for this page

 **Install PHP** **Install PHP**

-- * ''sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl php-gd libapache2-mod-php -y''+ * ''sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl php-gd php-mbstring libapache2-mod-php -y''
+- * ''sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl php-gd libapache2-mod-php -y''+ * ''sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl php-gd php-mbstring php-zip libapache2-mod-php -y''

 **Install Git & whois** **Install Git & whois**